streamx-dev/streamx-connector-magento/how-to-use-streamx-connector-in-magento.md

 bin/magento indexer:reindex streamx_category_indexer
 ```

-6. Once the command completes, open your StreamX instance's Web Delivery Service endpoint in a web browser.
-Verify the JSON output at a category URL, such as:
+6. Once the command completes:
+ - open your StreamX instance's Web Delivery Service endpoint in a web browser
+ - verify the JSON output at a category URL
+ - assuming you are using a local StreamX instance configured to run Web Delivery Service on port 8081, the URL is:
-   http://localhost:8081/cat:6 (where 6 is the Category ID)
+   - http://localhost:8081/cat:6 (where 6 is the Category ID)